Differentiable Clustering with Perturbed Spanning Forests

-We note that this defines operations $A^*_{k, \varepsilon}(\cdot)$ and $A^*_{k, \varepsilon}(\cdot, M_\Omega)$ mapping $\Sigma \in \cS_n$ to $\text{cvx}(\cC_k)$, the {\em convex hull} of $\cC_k$.
+We note that this defines operations $A^*_{k, \varepsilon}(\cdot)$ and $A^*_{k, \varepsilon}(\, \cdot \, ;\, M_\Omega)$ mapping $\Sigma \in \cS_n$ to $\text{cvx}(\cC_k)$, the {\em convex hull} of $\cC_k$.
 These operators have several advantageous features: They are differentiable, and both their values and their derivatives can be estimated using Monte-Carlo methods, by averaging copies of $A^*_k(\Sigma + \varepsilon Z^{(i)})$.
 These operators are the ones used to compute the gradient of the loss that we design to learn from clustering (see Definition~\ref{defn:partial_fy} and Proposition~\ref{pro:partial_grad}).

 This is particularly convenient, as it does not require to implement a different algorithm to compute the differentiable version.
 Moreover, the use of parallelization in modern computing hardware makes the computational overhead almost nonexistent.
-Methods that automatically transform any Python function in its perturbed proxy, and allows to automatically compute its gradients are implemented in several libraries, and we use the one in the JAXOPT library\footnote{\url{jaxopt.github.io}} \citep{blondel2022efficient}.
-These methods are part of a large literature on using perturbations in optimizers such as LP solutions \citep{papandreou2011perturb, hazan2013sampling, gane_2014, hazan2016perturbations}, including so-called Gumbel max-tricks \citep{ gumbel1954statistical, maddison2016concrete, jang2017categorical, huijben2022review}
+These methods are part of a large literature on using perturbations in optimizers such as LP solutions \citep{papandreou2011perturb, hazan2013sampling, gane_2014, hazan2016perturbations}, including so-called Gumbel max-tricks \citep{ gumbel1954statistical, maddison2016concrete, jang2017categorical, huijben2022review, blondel2022efficient}

-Since $M^*_{k,\varepsilon}(\cdot)$ is a differentiable operator from $\cS_n$ to $\text{cvx}(\cB_k)$, it is possible to use any loss function on $\text{cvx}(\cB_k)$ to design a loss based on $\Sigma$ and some ground-truth clustering information $M_\Omega$, such as $L(\Sigma; M_\Omega) = \|M^*_{k,\varepsilon}(\Sigma) - M_\Omega\|_2^2$.
+Since $M^*_{k,\varepsilon}(\cdot)$ is a differentiable operator from $\cS_n$ to $\text{cvx}(\cB_k)$, it is possible to use any loss function on $\text{cvx}(\cB_k)$ to design a loss based on $\Sigma$ and some ground-truth clustering information $M_\Omega$, such as $L(\Sigma \, ; M_\Omega) = \|M^*_{k,\varepsilon}(\Sigma) - M_\Omega\|_2^2$.
 This flexibility is one of the advantages of our method.
 In the following section, we introduce a loss tailored to be efficient to compute and performant in several learning tasks, that we call a {\em partial Fenchel-Young loss}.